krishte/TRACR/README.md

 - **Google Classroom Integration** - TRACR integrates Google Classroom with the input classes, assignments, and deadlines via the Google Classroom API
 - **International Baccleaurate Integration** - For students taking the International Baccleaurate (IB) TRACR displays real IB statistics

-### The Scheduling Algorithm
+## User Interface

 The app is made up of five main pages: Home, Assignments, Classes, Progress, and Settings.
 The following sections detail the functionality of each of these pages with a few images.

 ### Home